ansible/ansible/docs/docsite/rst/windows_faq.rst

 Can I run Python modules?
 `````````````````````````
-No, the WinRM connection protocol is set to use powershell modules and Python
+No, the WinRM connection protocol is set to use PowerShell modules and Python
 modules will not work.
 A way to bypass this issue to use
 ``delegate_to: localhost`` to run a Python module on the Ansible controller.
 This is useful if during a playbook, an external service needs to be contacted